Charliemowood/atom-guide/README.md

 To navigate to and edit a particular file in the project.
 Click on the name of the file in the sidebar and the selected file will open.
 You can now make any edits you wish and [save](#save-a-file-in-atom) the file.

 # Changing Default Tab Space Size

+You may want to make some modification to your editor like changing the default Tab Space size.
+For instance, you might be writing Java and need four spaces rather than the default in Atom which two spaces.

+To make such changes you need the access the core settings of Atom.
+To access these setting input the following based on the nature of your system.
+* In **MacOS**: Press Cmd + , (command key followed by the comma key)
+* In **Other Systems**: Press Ctrl + , (control key followed by the comma key)

+You should now have Atom core settings open.

+* On the left of the screen select *Editor*.
+* Scroll down to the section named *Tab Length*.
+* In the text box below input the desired tab length you want.

+Your newly chosen tab length will now be in effect across all your projects.

 # Setting Up, and Using Atom from the Command Line to Open Files and Folders